Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Summary

-In this paper, we have investigated the dynamics of a weakly elastic spherical particle translating parallel to a rigid wall in a quiescent fluid in the limit, $\alpha \ll 1$.
-The analysis is presented for two cases: first, when the gravity is aligned with particle velocity and second, when the gravity is in an arbitrary direction.
 For the first case, we have considered three reflections from the wall.
 The velocity and displacement fields calculated at orders $1/H$, $\alpha/H$, $\alpha^2/H$, $1/H^2$, $\alpha/H^2$, and $1/H^3$ are presented in section \ref{subsec:grav_parallel}.
 The external point force needed to make the particle translate in an unbounded domain and parallel to the wall are given in (\ref{eq:unbound force gravity aligned}) and (\ref{eq:wall force gravity aligned}), respectively.
 In the unbounded domain, the effects of elasticity appear as a drag at \textit{O}($\alpha^2$), and the external force is aligned with gravity ($z$-axis).
 The external point torque is zero till the order we considered in our calculation.
-A hydrodynamic lift arises due to the wall effects(away from the wall) at \textit{O}($\alpha/H^2$).
+A hydrodynamic lift arises due to the wall effects (away from the wall) at \textit{O}($\alpha/H^2$).
+The scaling of the lift force arises due to the stresslet singularity resulting from the deformation as discussed in section \ref{subsec:grav_parallel}.
+The decay rate for the lift force in our calculation scales as $(\mu^2 V_0^2/G)(R_0/h)^2$ and is different from that predicted in the lubrication limit, which scales as $(\mu^2 V_0^2/G)(R_0/h)^{5/2}$ by \citep{skotheim2005soft}.
+We note here that the lateral migration of the deformable particles, such as drops, vesicles or capsules, in bounded simple shear flow is the consequence of the stresslet singularity \citep{nix2014lateral,bureau2023lift}.
 For a neutrally buoyant particle, the force expression (\ref{eq:wall force gravity aligned_neutrally buoyant}) highlights the emergence of buoyancy force at \textit{O}($\alpha^2$) due to the compressibility of the particle.
 The expression in the limit of $K_{fz} \ll 1$ is given in (\ref{eq:wall force_0 gravity}).
 The force provided in the equation is particularly relevant for microfluidic devices, where one expects $K_{fz} \ll 1$.
 Figure \ref{fig:def_unbound_bound} shows the deformed shape of the particle in the unbounded domain and in the presence of the wall.
 The deformed shape is symmetric about the translation velocity ($z$-axis) in the unbounded domain, whereas it is asymmetric in the presence of the wall.
 The particle shape depends on the density ratio ($\tilde{\rho}$).
-For a heavier (lighter) particle, increasing $K_{fz}$ reduces (increases) the required external force and decreases (increases) the dip in the particle's upper section seen in figure \ref{fig:gravity strength variatio unbounded}.
-For the second case, when gravity and particle velocity are not aligned, we considered two reflections from the wall.
-The velocity and displacement fields are calculated at orders $1/H$, $\alpha/H$, and $1/H^2$.
-The external force and torque needed to translate the particle are given in (\ref{eq:bounded force arbitrary gravity}) and (\ref{eq:bounded torque arbitrary gravity}), respectively.
-It is noted that for this case, the torque given in (\ref{eq:unbound torque arbitrary gravity}) comes at \textit{O}($\alpha$) in an unbounded domain, which is absent in the first case.
-Further, the elastic induced wall effects appear as torque at \textit{O}($\alpha/H$) as given in (\ref{eq:bounded torque arbitrary gravity}) for this case, in contrast to lift at \textit{O}($\alpha/H^2$) given in (\ref{eq:wall force gravity aligned}) for the former case.
+For a heavier (lighter) particle, increasing $K_{fz}$ reduces (increases) the required external force and decreases (increases) the dip in the particle's upper section seen in figure \ref{fig:gravity strength variatio unbounded}.\\